Is Abu Dhabi Safe? Crime Rates & Safety Report

 User Sentiment:

-Abu Dhabi is the capital of the United Arab Emirates and at the same time the second-most populous city of this country.
+Abu Dhabi is the capital of the United Arab Emirates (UAE) and one of the most prosperous, orderly cities in the Middle East.

 Warnings & Dangers in Abu Dhabi